kristoff-it/redis-memolock/README.md

 and the result becomes corrupted.
 Don't use this lock to do distributed transactions, for example.
 *Fix: just dont.*

+I'm writing this warning because distributed locking is a complex subject and it's easy to misuse tools if you expect from them greater guarantees than they actually provide.
+As stated already, this library tries to be lightweight to enhance performance, not guarantee full mutual exclusion.
+While not providing such functionality can be seen as a limitation, the upside is that such library would not not scale as much (because of a higher level of coordination) and would not allow you to use services that are not Redis-aware to store results, such as a CDN, for example.

 # Repository Contents
 This repository will soon contain a few different implementations that are able to cooperate (i.e. can generate and resolve promises one from another).
 While I aim for all implementations